sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 Join the [#wg-test-at-scale](https://sourcegraph.slack.com/archives/C040LV3PS4C) Slack channel to join conversations about its use, both from the perspective of an engineer using it to test things or to follow or contribute to its development.

-## Scaling VS Customer Tiers
+## Scaling VS customer tiers

 It is important to make the distinction that by scale here, we're referring to the scale of operations from the perspective of a customer.
 So we're talking in terms of number of repositories, their size and the number of users.
 This is not directly about observing how far we can scale horizontally or vertically a given service, though this can be achieved though the same mean.

 The common vocabulary being used to talk about scaling from the persective of a customer is described in details over at [tiers of strategic accounts](https://docs.google.com/spreadsheets/d/1n-KfGc8m1w09rIzNKm5tRxAYmP4-w11CVOCplMvVazk/edit#gid=1172385107).
 Therefore, it's best to use the terminology _LARGE_, _XL_, _2XL_ and _3XL_ to frame which kind of customer a test would target.

-## ScaleTesting Instance
+## ScaleTesting instance

-This instance is entirely dedicated to peform manual testing at this stage and should not be used for other purpose.
+`scaletesting.sgdev.org` is entirely dedicated to peform manual testing at this stage and should not be used for other purpose.
 It is assumed that all the data associated with that instance can be discarded at the discretion of engineers performing tests on it or by the Dev Experience team.

 :right_arrow: If you plan to run a test, announce yourself on [#wg-test-at-scale](https://sourcegraph.slack.com/archives/C040LV3PS4C) to ensure you're the only one using it at the moment.